 Investments: KOHO does not offer GICs or mutual funds, while Simplii Financial does.

-Credit Cards: Both Simplii Financial and KOHO offer a Visa card you can use to earn cash back.
-The free KOHO Card pays unlimited 0.50% cash back on all purchases, while the Simplii Financial Cash Back Visa Card pays 0.50% to 4% depending on the purchase category.
+Credit Cards: Simplii Financial offers a Visa card you can use to earn cash back, while the KOHO card is a Mastercard.
+The free KOHO Card pays up to 5% cash back on purchases, while the Simplii Financial Cash Back Visa Card pays 0.50% to 4%, depending on the purchase category.

 Convenience: Both KOHO and Simplii provide their services online only.
 You can reach their customer support by email/chat; however, there are no physical locations or branches you can walk into.
 Simplii also offers phone support 24/7.

-Referral Program: New KOHO users get a $20 bonus when they open an account here (use CASHBACK referral code) and make at least one purchase using the KOHO Card.
+Referral Program: New KOHO users get a $40 bonus when they open an account here (use GETCASH referral code) and make at least one purchase using the KOHO Card.
 You can also share your referral link with friends, and you both get $20 when they join.

 Fees: While their main accounts are free of charge, some fees may apply if you upgrade services or conduct some transactions: